 Road or racing bicycle.

-You will recognise this bike if you have ever seen a group out training on a Sunday morning, or if you have ever watched a cycling race.
+You will recognise this bike if you have ever seen a group out training on a Sunday morning, or if you have ever watched a professional cycling race like the Tour de France.
+These bikes are designed for speed.
+Various features of the design such as the dropped handlebars keep the cyclist in the best possible riding position to achieve maximum speed.
+While this is a big advantage when racing it may prove to be a little uncomfortable for general use.
 If you are simply getting back on your bicycle to get a little exercise, or for the purpose of commuting, then this is probably not the bike for you.
 If you do become an avid cyclist and you fancy graduating to something faster, then you can always switch to a road bike in the future.

 In general, mountain bikes are used for cycling off road — on everything from relatively smooth gravel trails to “extreme” terrain.
 They feature wide tyres and suspension.
+Some feature both front and back suspension, while others known as “hardtail” have front suspension only.
 Mountain bikes have a large range of gears at a low range to allow for cycling up steep hills.
+While they are perfect for cycling over rough terrain they are much slower on paved roads than other bicycle types.
 The sitting position is more upright than on road bikes, and may feel more comfortable if you have not been on a bike for some time.
 It might be worth considering purchasing a mountain bike if you think you may do some cycling on forest paths or other off-road tracks, or if commuting by way of a rough path is an option for you.